prasant1998/terraform-basics-refined/README.md

     Variables & Outputs Examples: Understand how to work with Terraform variables and outputs to make our infrastructure configurations flexible, reusable, and manageable.

+    Data Sources Examples: To retrieve data from external systems or cloud providers using Terraform data sources.
+These examples demonstrate how to query information about existing resources or configurations that are useful for dynamic infrastructure setups.

 Directory & File Structure for the repo: